hyperledger/fabric/docs/source/kafka_raft_migration.md

 **Verify** that each ordering service node has entered maintenance mode on each of the channels.
-This can be done by fetching the last config block and making sure that the `Type`, `Metadata`, `State` on each channel is `kafka`, empty (recall that there is no metadata for Kafka), and `MAINTENANCE`, respectively.
+This can be done by fetching the last config block and making sure that the `Type`, `Metadata`, `State` on each channel is `kafka`, empty (recall that there is no metadata for Kafka), and `STATE_MAINTENANCE`, respectively.

 If the channels have been updated successfully, the ordering service is now ready for backup.